ekirbs/sql-employee-tracker/README.md

 ## Installation

+Requires the use of Node Package Manager.

 * Uses the [Inquirer package](https://www.npmjs.com/package/inquirer/v/8.2.4).

 * Uses the [MySQL2 package](https://www.npmjs.com/package/mysql2) to connect to a MySQL database.

 * Uses the [console.table package](https://www.npmjs.com/package/console.table) to print MySQL rows to the console.

+* Uses the [asciiart-logo package](https://www.npmjs.com/package/asciiart-logo) to display an ASCII Art digital logo.

 ## Usage